-A penalty of $6,000 has been issued to the vessel Federal Cardinal for alleged non-compliance with a temporary mandatory vessel slowdown.
+A penalty of $6,000 has been issued to the vessel C.T.M.A.
+Vacancier for alleged non-compliance with a temporary mandatory vessel slowdown.
 The vessel owner has 30 days to pay the penalty or to ask the Transportation Appeal Tribunal of Canada to review the facts of the violation or the amount of the penalty.

 Transport Canada is examining all reported cases of non-compliance, on a case-by-case basis.

 This past August, Transport Canada implemented a temporary mandatory slowdown of vessels 20 metres or more to a maximum of 10 knots due to the increased presence of whales in the western Gulf of St. Lawrence, between the Quebec north shore and just north of Prince Edward Island.